szcompressor/next.szcompressor.github.io/content/en/blog/releases/foundational-techologies.md

 date: 2023-06-27
 ---

-FZ is under active development.
+SZ4 is under active development.
 We hope to release our first version soon.
-Here are some of the fundemental techologies that FZ will be built on:
+Here are some of the fundemental techologies that SZ4 will be built on:

 # SZ3